manali1105/Analytics/README.md

-This repository contains different optimization techniques that can be used.
+This repository contains different optimization methods that can be used.

-Each Folder has information about Sample problem statement, in which scenario the technique should be used and solution to the Problem Statement.
+Each Folder contains problem statement and solution to the problem with the bes suitable method.